LikaKharatishvili/LikaKharatishvili/README.md

 - 👋 Hi, I’m @LikaKharatishvili
-- 👀 I’m interested in ...Python learning
+- 👀 I’m interested in Back-End Development
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on an internship program.
 - 📫 How to reach me ...likakharatishvili@icloud.com